cellml/libcellml/docs/tutorials/tutorial1/tutorial1_py.rst

 These are the Python instructions.
 For C++ please see the :ref:`Tutorial 1 C++<tutorial1_cpp>` page instead.

-Requirements:
+**Requirements**

 - :download:`tutorial1.py` Either the skeleton code; or ...
 - :download:`tutorial1_complete.py` the completed tutorial code; and
 - :download:`../resources/tutorial1.cellml` The input CellML file to read.

 .. contents:: Contents
     :local: